qi2024satellite/qsmc2024.github.io/index.md

 ---
 layout: default
-title: QI2024 satellite workshop
+title: Quantum software, middleware, and controller for near-term quantum computing systems
 description: XXX
 ---

 ## About the Workshop

-This workshop is being organized in conjunction with the QI2024 event to bring together experts and enthusiasts in the field of quantum information.
-We aim to host high-quality sessions and discussions on quantum computations both in NISQ and FTQC era.
+This workshop is being organized in conjunction with the QI2024 event to bring together experts and enthusiasts in the field of near-term quantum computing systems, including software stack, middleware, and control electronics.
+We aim to host high-quality sessions and discussions on quantum computing systems in the near future.

 ## Date and Location